Quick Links Menu.

 Experience with OXFORD led to the inclusion of two technical research ship conversions in the FY 1963 shipbuilding program (see AGTR 4-5).
 It was then decided that more ships of this type were needed, so two additional ones were placed in the FY 1962 program in compliance with a SECDEF memo to SECNAV dated 12 February 1962 and the characteristics of OXFORD were extensively updated for them.
 The most important change was in the new list of electronic equipment for the ships.
 Approved characteristics for a Technical Research Ship (AG) conversion, SCB Project No. 192A, were promulgated on 19 April 1962 with a final change on 13 January 1964.
 On 1 May 1962 SECNAV informed the Secretary of Commerce that the Navy had a requirement for two Liberty ships for conversion to Technical Research Ships under FY 1962 and requested either ROBERT W. HART and WALTER F. PERRY (previously selected by the Army and replaced by J. HOWLAND GARDNER) on the east coast or ALBERT M. BOE and CARDINAL O'CONNELL on the west coast.
 They would be required around 1 September 1962.
 The successful bidder for the conversion was on the east coast so the first two were chosen.
 On 6 March 1963 the classifications and names ROBERT W HART (MCE 3125) and J HOWLAND GARDNER (MCE 2126) were changed to GEORGETOWN (AG 165) and JAMESTOWN (AG 166) for two technical research ships then undergoing conversion.
 As in OXFORD, about 4,000 tons of locked-in water ballast was added to give proper propeller immersion, satisfactory trim, and a two-compartment standard of damage survival.
 The ships, being of the Z-EC2-S-C5 type with four oversized holds, also had to have new bulkheads added to meet the two-compartment standard.
 With the ballast the full load displacement was 11,400 tons.

 JAMESTOWN was inspected at Yokosuka, Japan, by an INSURV board around 1 November 1969.
 The Board found her to be unfit for further service due to obsolescence and unsatisfactory material condition of the main machinery and ship's service electrical system.
 Her conversion cost had been $7,924,558 and her value when sold for scrap was estimated at $97,000.
-No mention was made of operational considerations in arriving at this decision.
+No mention was made of operational considerations in arriving at this decision, although she and her two sisters left service soon after the LIBERTY and PUEBLO incidents.

 |1||OXFORD||3127||FY 1960. (ex merc.
 SAMUEL R AITKEN, compl.
 31 Aug 1945).
 Converted at NSY New York.
 On 25 February 1964 effective 1 April 1964 OXFORD (AG 159) was reclassified to AGTR 1.
 Returned to MA and sold by them at Yokosuka, to buyer 8 Jun 1970.|